-Members of the Guild (volunteers in our first year) will be asked to join in in the protocol of the breeding cycle, the details of which will be shared once they join and a summary of which is outlined here.
+Members of the Guild will be asked to join in in the protocol of the breeding cycle, the details of which will be shared once they join and a summary of which is outlined here.
 Each year the focus will be on a different aspect but in all years, good care and cultivation techniques will be required to give the plants the best possible chance to reveal their potential.

 The breeding cycle

 Owen has been working for years on creating a ‘base population’, by growing as wide a range of existing oca varieties as possible together, allowing them to cross-pollinate freely.
 This maximizes the amount of genetic diversity present in their offspring.

 At GOB HQ, every year, as a first round of selection, we will sow the seeds from those crosses and grow out the seedlings.

 We will harvest the tubers and keep the best (selection) and eliminate the least promising (rogueing).
 After harvest, the most promising varieties will be distributed as tubers for further evaluation to GOB members under the OSSI pledge.

 GOB members will join in the second round of selection by

 - applying selection pressure by eliminating very low yielding, weak growing, disease susceptible plants from the population;

 - following harvest, if requested, returning 3 thumb-sized tubers of the best, highest yielding selections to GOB for further evaluation;

 - recording and feeding back all the information on the crop(s) they grow and select, through a framework and tools we will provide.